 2019-2020 Dog Licenses

 The Office of the City Clerk has been going through a conversion of almost 11,000 dog records to a new system which will allow our residents the ability of registering their dogs online, as long as their account is current.
-We have just started issuing licenses as of Friday, March 29, 2019.

 The State of New Hampshire RSA 466:1 requires that every owner or keeper of a dog four months old or older shall annually cause it to be registered, numbered, described, and licensed for one year in the city or town in which the dog is kept.
 Regardless of when the license is obtained, the license shall be effective from May 1st of each year to April 30th of the subsequent year.

 In order for a dog to be licensed, the owner or keeper of the dog must furnish proof of a current rabies vaccination.
 If the dog has been spayed or neutered, and it is not currently on file, the owner or keeper needs to provide the proper documentation in order to receive the discounted rate.

 To license your dog by mail, please print off the Dog License Application, complete in full and return to the City Clerk's Office with the required documentation.

 If you wish to register your dog online, please click on the $ link on the left, next to Pay Bills Online.
 Please note there is a transaction fee and convenience fee in order to register online.
 The cost of a dog license is as follows:

 Senior citizen dog - $3.00 (owner who is 65 years old or older on the first dog only)